Of what am I certain?

 People of faith and strong conviction called Koinonia home, living in the shadow of a community that did not understand, welcome — or in many instances — tolerate them.
 And yet, because a small group never failed to put their faith into daily practice, what would become our global housing ministry found its footing and its following.
-And in 40 years, we have helped provide safe and decent housing for more than 10 million people.
+And in more than 40 years, we have helped provide safe and decent housing for more than 29 million people.

 The way we approach our work has been a vehicle for reconciliation and has broken down barriers between people.
 We work alongside those willing to partner with us, no matter their background or walk of life, and that will always be true.

 We have chosen, as our means of manifesting God’s love, to create opportunities for all people to have decent places to call home.
 We firmly believe that no matter who we are or where we come from, we all deserve to have a decent life, to feel strength and stability day after day, and to know that we have the power to help build our own futures.